hashicorp/terraform-provider-local/website/docs/d/file.html.md

 The following attribute is exported:

-* `content` - Raw content of the file that was read, as UTF-8 encoded string.
+* `content` - Raw content of the file that was read, assumed by Terraform to be UTF-8 encoded string.
+  Files that do not contain UTF-8 text will have invalid UTF-8 sequences in `content` replaced with the Unicode replacement character.

-* `content_base64` - Base64 encoded version of the file content (use this when dealing with binary data).
+* `content_base64` - Base64 encoded version of the file content.
+  Use this when dealing with binary data.